CICM/HoaLibrary/PureData/README.md

 ##### Objects :
 - hoa.decoder~ : An ambisonic decoder (ambisonic, binaural, irregular configurations).
-- hoa.encoder~ : An ambisonics encoder.
+- hoa.encoder~ : An ambisonic encoder.
 - hoa.map~ : An ambisonic sources spatializer.
 - hoa.delay~ : An ambisonic sound field delay.
 - hoa.freeverb~ : An implementation of the freeverb algorithm for ambisonics.